techidaily/site-games-able/source/_posts/considerations-for-a-smart-ps5-acquisition.md

  Games aren't the only extra outlay, either.
 You might want to upgrade your headphones, buy a second DualSense controller for multiplayer ($70+), or get a charging stand for those controllers.
 You should figure those into your budget for the system too.

  Depending on how many extras you want to buy, the initial \~$450 price tag could quickly climb to hundreds more.
-To help offset this cost, you might consider[selling your PlayStation 4](https://www.makeuseof.com/sell-ps4-where-why-how-much/) and putting the cash towards a PlayStation 5, after considering...
+To help offset this cost, you might consider [selling your PlayStation 4](https://www.makeuseof.com/sell-ps4-where-why-how-much/) and putting the cash towards a PlayStation 5, after considering...

 ## 2\.
 Are You Done Playing PlayStation 4 Games?

- The[PS4 is home to tons of great games](https://www.makeuseof.com/tag/best-ps4-exclusives/) .
+ The [PS4 is home to tons of great games](https://www.makeuseof.com/tag/best-ps4-exclusives/) .
 If you picked up the system partway through its lifespan, chances are that you haven't had a chance to play them all.
 Thus, you should consider whether you have PS4 games you still want to check out.

  Older PS4 games are still perfectly playable even with a newer console out.
 Plus, as PS4 titles get older, you can pick them up at a discount compared to brand-new PlayStation 5 games.

- Once you do upgrade, you'll be glad to know[the PlayStation 5 is backward-compatible](https://www.makeuseof.com/is-ps5-backward-compatible/) with almost all PlayStation 4 games.
+ Once you do upgrade, you'll be glad to know [the PlayStation 5 is backward-compatible](https://www.makeuseof.com/is-ps5-backward-compatible/) with almost all PlayStation 4 games.
 You can use PS4 controllers to play PS4 games, and the PS5 also supports playing PS4 titles from an external drive.
 And while some PS4 games run slightly better on PS5, the difference isn't huge.

 ![PS5 Download PS4 Game](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2020/11/03-PS5-Download-PS4-Game.jpg)